10 Icons of Manitoba's North

 Clearwater Lake, The Pas/OCN

-Nestled in Manitoba's north about a 600 km drive northwest of Winnipeg, it can be easy to overlook this diamond in the wild.
+Nestled in Manitoba's north, it can be easy to overlook this diamond in the wild.
 Once you visit Clearwater Lake, you'll understand why it was once voted as the best provincial park in the province.
 With its crystal-clear waters (you can see to depths of up to 30 ft) and tropical blue hue, it's hard to resist the beauty of this spring-fed lake.
-The Caves - a short 1.5 km hike tucked among rock crevices along the shores of Clearwater Lake - is a hidden oasis teeming with moss-covered rocks, ferns, shrubs and trees.
-It's a trail like no where else in the province.
+The Caves—a short 1.5 km hike tucked among rock crevices along the shores of Clearwater Lake—is a hidden oasis teeming with moss-covered rocks, ferns, shrubs and trees.
+It's a trail like nowhere else in the province.

 Flinty's Boardwalk, Flin Flon